 Asphalt needs time to cure.
 Asphalt binders are made of either natural bitumen or synthetic asphalt, both of which come from oil.
-When fresh asphalt is put down, the oils within binder, need to be washed away and cured from the heat of the sun, before you can apply a sealer.
+When fresh asphalt is put down, the oils within the binder, need to be washed away and cured of the heat of the sun, before you can apply a sealer.
 If you seal too early, the oils will mix with the sealer, causing the sealer to flake and crack.